 Are you confused about having to choose between the GMAT and the CAT exams?
 Your MBA goals play the most decisive role in determining the academic trajectory of your choice.
 Before you make your pick, it is quintessential to decide where you want to study: do you want to secure admission in a renowned business school outside India and gain global exposure or do you want to pursue your education at a top Indian business school of international acclaim?
 Ideally, the GMAT is taken by applicants who intend to apply to business schools across the globe.
-Since the GMAT is accepted by nearly 7000 programmes and over 2000 business schools, it is the most demanded standardised test for admissions to MBA programmes all over the world.
+Since the GMAT is accepted by nearly 7000 programmes and over 2000 business schools, it is the most demanded standardized test for admissions to MBA programmes all over the world.
 However, CAT, on the other hand, is a national-level entrance test for MBA admissions to prestigious universities in India.

+Wondering what is tougher — CAT or GMAT?
 Although both exams have the same objective — testing your quantitative and verbal abilities — they do so using different approaches.
 The GMAT is a computer-adaptive test, which means that the test adapts to your ability level.
 In other words, the difficulty level of the next section/questions increases or decreases based on the previous section/questions that have been answered.
 The CAT, on the other hand, is a paper-based test with uniform difficulty levels throughout the sections for all test takers.

 In this article, we will talk in detail about GMAT vs CAT, the exam questions and the factors that need to be considered while deciding which one to choose for your MBA.

 Here is an outline of all the topics the article covers: